wp-plugins/hottaimoijiruna/readme.txt

 1. Upload hottaimoijiruna.php to your plugins folder, usually `wp-content/plugins/`
 2. Activate the plugin on the plugin screen.
 3. Use the Wordpress plugins editor and set "HOURS_FROM_GMT" appropriately for your timezone.
-4. In every template that you wish for the clock to appear, give one of your elements an 'id' attribute of "Jikan".
-EG: <div id="jikan">Mr Wolf</div>.
-The default text is what will appear if your reader doesn't have Javascript.
+4. In every template that you wish for the clock to appear, call the function hottaimoijiruna().

 == Frequently Asked Questions ==